The Infinity Mirror Test for Graph Models: Experiments

+Similar to Fig.~\ref{fig:pca}, KRON, GAE, and LAE display a similarly gradual progression, whereby the APL values consistently and monotonically decrease as the clustering coefficients creep higher over the iterations.
+This further validates our previous observation that these models create highly dense graphs as the model is iteratively fit.

-The situation for the autoencoders GCNAE and LinearAE is more cut-and-dry.
-We can see that, regardless of where the dataset is initially located in CC$\times$APL space, the resulting chains are tightly grouped in the bottom right of the plot, indicating very high clustering and short average distances between nodes.
-Importantly, this transition occurs suddenly, with only a few of the very early iterations falling outside of that lower-right region.
-The Erd\H{o}s–R\'{e}nyi random baseline and Chung-Lu display a similarly sudden and consistent grouping of points towards the lower left of the graph, which corresponds with the common knowledge that these random graph models tend to have low clustering and small inter-node distances.
+The ER and CL graphs display a similarly sudden and consistent grouping of points towards the lower left of the graph.
+This corresponds with the common knowledge that these random graph models have low clustering and small inter-node distances.

-CNRG performs markedly well on these metrics.
-We can see that the points for each dataset stay fairly near their initial starting point for a few iterations before gradually tending to decrease clustering.
-On all of the datasets, either CC or APL is very well preserved, while the other metric slowly drifts away from the initial values (except on Clique-Ring, for which CNRG generates isomorphic copies).
+CNRG and BTER perform markedly well on these metrics.
+We can see that the points for each dataset stay reasonably near their initial starting point for a few iterations before gradually tending to decrease clustering.
+On all datasets, either CC or APL is very well preserved, while the other metric slowly drifts away from the initial values.

-Interestingly, both BUGGE and BTER seem to have qualitatively similar behavior on the same datasets, tending to suddenly shift them to roughly the same regions.
-SBM displays a tendency to decrease clustering on most datasets, while also startingly decreasing the APL of Clique-Ring in particular.
+Interestingly, the BUGGE graphs can maintain the same average clustering while getting less tree-like, \ie, denser.
+This could be due to the introduction of edges across distant regions, which perform as random shortcuts, bringing down the APL without affecting the CC.

-Finally, GraphRNN and NetGAN display peculiar behavior.
-GraphRNN displays neither the tight, sudden grouping nor the gradual, consistent decay of some of the other models.
+Finally, GRNN displays peculiar behavior.
+GRNN displays neither the tight, sudden grouping nor the gradual, consistent decay of some other models.
 Instead, the points seem to generally congregate near the bottom of the plot, indicating a consistent decrease in APL but inconsistent behavior in terms of clustering.
-For some datasets, like Clique-Ring, clustering is significantly diminished for a time before increasing again near the end of the 10 iterations, while for the Tree dataset, clustering seems to be slowly increasing.

-On the other hand, NetGAN could only be evaluated on the Clique-Ring dataset due to model failure on the others.
-It significantly decreased both CC and APL on this dataset before marginally raising APL towards the end.